menixator/procella/README.md

 The next method I tried, and the method that was ultimately used in this project, is using n(which I had found earlier) milliseconds of GPIO signals, either HI or LO to send HIs and LOs respectively.
-Using this method, theoratically you could send 64 bits over in `2240`ms. All of it!
+Using this method, theoretically you could send 64 bits over in `2240`ms. All of it!

 The transmission worked as follows:
 ```